Books by Maya-Gawonii

 And some love stories only begin when you finally call back.

-AVAILABLE FOR YOUR KINDLE/FREE KINDLE APP NOW!: https://a.co/d/gX9rPME
+AVAILABLE IN PAPERBACK OR FOR YOUR KINDLE/FREE KINDLE APP NOW!: https://a.co/d/gX9rPME

 In the shadows of the swamp, fairy tales don’t end with happily ever after.
 They drip with moss and blood, sung by cicadas and haunted by women who came before.